Skip to Main Content

 To help decide how much homeowners insurance you need as a first-time buyer, you may want to:

 • With purchasing a home, check to see that local building codes are met: If not, you may need to add ordinance or law coverage to your policy to protect your finances against the costs of bringing your home up to code after a covered claim.
-If your home has outdated features, like knob and tube electrical wiring, it can affect which property insurers are willing to insure the home.
+If your home has outdated infrastructure, like knob and tube electrical wiring, it can affect which property insurers are willing to insure the home.
 With a new home, the realtor or project manager may also have details that are helpful in generating an accurate insurance quote.
 A new home inspection report or appraisal may be a good reference as well.

 • Take inventory of the furniture and belongings you intend to move into the home: You do not need to figure out the exact value of your belongings — your personal property coverage typically defaults to between 50 and 75 percent of your dwelling coverage amount.
 But having a rough estimate of your personal property may help you decide whether you need to add more personal property coverage to adequately insure your belongings in case of a total loss, like the losses that can occur from a fire or tornado.